Mikodin/communion-scratchpad/README.md

 # communion-scratchpad
-A place to interface with NEAR api's and some Smart Contracts
+A Grimy, dirty, sloppy, quick, playground for interfacing with NEAR api's